 Through trying out these activities, I learned what my body is good at and responds to fitness wise.
 I also learned that my goal for each workout session needs to be to listen to my body, push it where I can, but really enjoy the process.
 My husband helped me out a ton by getting me a fitness tracker watch for my birthday.
 It has helped me see how much I actually do throughout the day and set numerical goals.
 It is also helping me to celebrate how much I have done.
 So when I am having trouble to see the results in the mirror, I can look at the charts of each month and see that I have done the work.

 The best example I can think of was earlier this Spring.
 I used my watch for about four months and working out every day.
 However, because of the lack of evidence in the mirror, I doubted how much progress I had really made.
 One gorgeous Saturday, I decided to go for a hike.
+I wasn’t much of a hiker at all, but my friend is.
+She is someone that considers hiking a hobby and thoroughly enjoys the experience.
+I think she may even go on hunting hikes; admittedly, this isn’t my thing, but it sounds interesting!
+She has all the equipment, including eye protection for shooting and survival knives.
+Personally, I just wanted to try hiking with no hunting or camping involved.
 After getting a little lost, I decided to climb up to a road so I could get my bearings.
 Once I figured out my location, I decided to run back to the car.
 I did a 90-minute workout that day.
 That mixture of hiking and running that had my heart pumping the entire time was my turning point.
 As I ran in the sunlight, I found myself smiling.
 I felt like a beast.
 And I felt free.